 We have been part of the English Heritage Schools project, which is a national initiative to use local history and hertitage to impact on the school curriculum.
 Our Key Stage 2 topic ‘ In the shadow of the Wrekin’ will use the wealth of fascinating local history in and around Wellington.

 Our 2 Big Lottery Grants have enabled us to provide a wide range of arts opportunities with theatre, storytelling and adventure activities.

 Preparing for Life in Modern Britain

-The promotion of pupils’ spiritual, moral and cultural development, alongside an appreciation of British Values, is a key feature of Short Wood School life; underpinning curriculum planning.
+The promotion of pupils’ spiritual, moral and cultural development, alongside an appreciation of British Values, is a key feature of Short Wood School life; it underpins all of our curriculum planning.
 We work hard to build an appreciation of the views and beliefs of others.
 Our sense of community is developed by being part of the Short Wood team.
 Being a ‘Short Woody’ is understood by all; the values of respect, caring for others and being kind, helpful and hardworking are crucial to everything we do.
 We work closely with parents to consolidate the messages learnt in school and to disseminate the Short Wood ethos.
-We use a democratic process to run our School Council and for other relevant committees and at the end of debates as part of a decision making process.
+We use a democratic process to run our School Council and for other relevant committees, and at the end of class debates as part of a wider decision making process.

 Through ensuring pupils are exposed to a range of experiences, and providing them with opportunities to engage with the latest technology, we are promoting aspirations and building the belief they can achieve and be positive members of the local, national and global community.